Concrete & Foundation

 Concrete Slab Calculator for Patios, Garage Floors and Driveways

-Size a patio, garage floor, or driveway slab with the right thickness for the load — then get cubic yards, cost, and square footage in one pass.
+Size a patio, garage floor, or driveway slab with the right thickness for the load — then get cubic yards, cost, square footage, and an integrated #4 rebar grid estimate in one pass.
+Use + Add area to sum L-shaped or multi-room pours.

 Concrete Slab Calculator